Department of Elementary and Secondary Education Logo

 • From 2019 through 2021, administrative leadership is one of the top three reasons that educators of color identify as a reason they left the profession in Massachusetts.

-• This MA data aligns with national data on the need for strong, relationship-based, supportive school cultures that affirm and celebrate the identities of educators of color.
+• This MA data aligns with national data on the need for strong, relationship-based, supportive school cultures that affirm and celebrate the identities of diverse educators.
 This work begins on a personal or adaptive level, with leaders learning about the many ways racism can show up in schools and in their own mindsets and actions, adopting ongoing, adaptive personal and professional reflection, and taking concrete steps toward equitable action.

 • The DESE Induction and Mentoring Handbook for Novice Principals supports this adaptive work and its connection to school practices and policies.